I'm interested in

 Studying humanities and languages at Griffith, you'll develop a deeper understanding of societies, cultures and people, and how to communicate effectively with them.
 You'll also have access to internships and practical experiences to enhance your skills and potential, and develop the confidence to not only adapt to change, but lead it.

-Study humanities and languages at Griffith
+Study humanities, languages and social science at Griffith

 Gain a deeper understanding of the world to meet complex communication and cultural challenges.